A stable deep adversarial learning approach for geological facies generation

-Conditional generation can be demonstrated by sampling Flumy simulations and randomly selecting wells locations and masking the rest.
-Wells are points with known value in two dimensions and a line along the depth of the bloc in three dimensions.
+Conditional generation can be tested by sampling Flumy simulations and randomly selecting vertical wells locations and masking the rest.
+In 2D, wells are pixels in the realisation where the category of facies is known.
 Similarly to the non-conditional methodology, we first test the method in two-dimension and only after in three-dimension.
 We evaluate how strictly the constraints are satisfied using the percentage of correctly generated values at the well.
 As shown in the Figure \ref{conditioning_percentage_2d}, the neural network adherence to the observation is marginally superior to that of the Gaussian mixture method.\\ However, assessing the extent to which the estimated posterior captures the variability of the real posterior is non-trivial.
-Instead, we determine in what measure it is captured by our network by comparing to rejection sampling.
-We generate thousands of simulations with the non-conditional generator, and reject any samples that do not fulfill the condition.
-We then proceed to sample 1000 simulations from our inference model.
-We finally compare the probability at each pixel of every facies between the two methods.
+Instead, we judge how well it is captured by our network by comparing it to rejection sampling.
+We generate thousands of simulations with the non-conditional generator, and reject any realisation that do not fulfill the given conditions.
+We then sample 2500 simulations using the two methods.
+We finally compare the probability at each pixel of every facies type between the two methods.
 This is shown in Figure \ref{conditioning_proba}.
-The results showcased highlight that the inference network do not seem to explore the whole domain of possible condition realisation.
-In the top row, the probabilities of the first facies are only close to one in the immediate neighborhood of the conditional points, and there is no pixels with a zero probability.
-This indicates that the sand channels have no particular trajectories in the reject-sampling conditional distribution.
-However, in the learnt approximation of the conditional distribution exhibits over-confidence on a small set of sand channel trajectories, which are almost always sampled (in red in the sand facies probability maps).
+The results showcased highlight that the inference neural network does not seem to explore the whole domain of possible conditional realisations.
+In the top row, the probabilities of the first facies are only close to one in the immediate neighborhood of the conditional points, and there are a few pixels with a zero probability.
+This indicates that the sand channels have no particular trajectories in the rejection-sampling conditional distribution.
+However, the learned approximation of the conditional distribution exhibits over-confidence on a small set of sand channel trajectories, which are almost always sampled (in red in the sand facies probability maps).
 To address this issue, as mentioned in Section \ref{gaussian_mixture_part}, the neural network model is replaced by a Gaussian Mixture.
 As can be seen in Figure \ref{conditioning_proba}, this method generates a probability map closer to that of the accept-reject method.
 Indeed, the sand channels do not seem to be constrained to a limited number of trajectories.